 Privacy Impact Assessment (where required)

-Description of the commercial model under which the service is to be provided and where relevant the terms and conditions.
+Description of the commercial model under which the service is to be provided and where relevant, the terms and conditions.

 Anticipated method of delivery

+Where submitted for approval, the next version of the Data Permission Matrix detailing the proposed amendments.

+Any specific conditions that apply to the disclosure e.g. limited to domestic data only, limited to a specific method of delivery etc.

 Any other specific matters highlight by CoMC